-Since the end of January 2022, the warm weather has come because the influentially highpressure air mass areas prevail over the LMB with gradually decreasing water levels in both mainstream and tributaries.
-The data from the TMD predict that low pressure of air-mass will bring warm weather condition in the upper part of Thailand, Lao PDR and Viet Nam.
-From February to April, it is the transitional period between the winter and the summer, when the high-pressure air mass areas prevailing over Thailand is weaken over the Mekong region.
+Since the end of January 2022, the warm weather has come because the influentially high-pressure air mass areas prevail over the LMB with gradually decreasing water levels in both mainstream and tributaries.
+The data from the TMD predict that low pressure of air-mass will bring warm and wet weather condition in the upper part and lower part of LMB.
+From February to April, it is the period of summer when the high-pressure air mass areas prevailing over Thailand is weaken over the Mekong region.

-Figure 1 presents the weather map of 7 February 2022, showing a line of low pressure of the Monsoon Trough crossing the upper Mekong area in the northern part of Thailand, Lao PDR and some parts of Cambodia and Viet Nam, which could attract some rain for the next few days over those areas.
+Figure 1 presents the weather map of 20 February 2022, showing a line of low pressure of the Monsoon Trough crossing the upper Mekong area in the northern part of Thailand, Lao PDR and some parts of Cambodia and middle part of Viet Nam, which could attract some rain for the next few days over those areas.